 Each week during football season, dozens of college and professional players suffer serious injuries.
 Contact football is an injury-ridden sport.
-However, don't let that scare you away from a friendly game of touch football.
+However, that shouldn't scare you away from having fun on the football field.
 Here are some tips on playing it safe.

 Football is a demanding game.
 Even those who play touch football are running hard and having collisions.